Excitations of a two-dimensional supersolid: Excitation results

 In Figs.~\ref{bandstructure} and \ref{bandstructure_softcore} we show results for the excitation spectra for the dipolar and soft-core models, respectively.
 These results are shown along the symmetry directions of the first Brillouin zone.
-For both sets of results the case shown in subplot (a) is close to the phase transition, whereas subplots (b) and (c) are for states with higher values of the density contrast.
+For both sets of results the case shown in subplot (b) is close to the phase transition, whereas subplots (c) and (d) are for states with higher values of the density contrast.
 The excitations are shown as solid white lines on top of the dynamic structure factor, $S(\mathbf{q},\omega)$, which is obtained as

 The dynamic structure factor reveals the density fluctuations associated with the excitations, notably $S(\mathbf{q},\omega)$ vanishes for excitations that do not affect the density.